simarbhatt/Portfolio_Projects/Bellabeat_CaseStudy/README.md

 ### 6.1 Revisiting Business Task

-The business task was to analyse smart device usage data of non-Bellabeat smart device (Fitbit) to gain insight about the fitness device usage trends within the global smart device taregt audience, as well as to discover how to use those insights on Bellabeat products to influence future Bellabeat marketing strategies.
-This was done by applying the said insights to the Bellabeat App & Membership in order to maximise profits and growth for the company and to capitalize on Bellabeat’s rapidly growing consumer base in the Wellness Tech Industry.
+The business task was to analyse smart device usage data of non-Bellabeat smart device (Fitbit) to gain insight about the fitness device usage trends within the global smart device target audience, as well as to discover how to use those insights on Bellabeat products to influence future Bellabeat marketing strategies.
+This was done by applying the said insights to the Bellabeat App & Membership in order to maximise profits and growth for the company and to capitalize on Bellabeat’s rapidly growing consumer base in the FemTech Industry.

 ### 6.2 Insights on Trends